I. What is Retro Freak?

 One thing is to be mentioned as early as possible.
 The Everdrives don’t work with this console.
 But don’t worry!
 This console allows you to put your roms onto the microSD and start them as if they were dumped from real cartridges.

 There is one drawback though: If you have a lot of roms, the loading time will be pretty long.
 So, an Everdrive would still be better, because it doesn’t build and refresh any libraries and start games just directly from files… It’s about 1 minute per 1000 roms.

 RF will update it’s library upon every start and after every change in the library (a game is added or deleted).
 The library itself has multiple issues.
 A lot of information is missing, so a lot of games from Europe or USA will be missing their descriptions.

-Now, let’s take a closer look at the main subject of this guide.
+Now, let’s take a closer look at the main subject of this guide, the console itself.

 Inside of the RF are:

 - SoS: Rockchip RK3066